 For us, the stand-out features are undoubtedly the rotary blade, sewing pattern library and the whopping 4kg of power behind it.
 It stands heads and shoulders above the Cricut Explore machines and is truly a machine for makers.

 We highly recommend it.

 Best Deals and Prices on the Cricut Maker

 The Cricut Maker has been available to buy since 20 August 2017 and is available on both the Cricut website and Amazon.

 While the price for the Maker is obviously more expensive than the Explore family machines, we actually think that’s a cracking deal considering the huge functionality of this new machine.

-The purchase price includes the Rotary Blade and a Fine Point Blade but the Knife Blade will be sold separately — and won’t be available until October 2017.
+The purchase price includes the Rotary Blade and a Fine Point Blade but the Knife Blade is sold separately.

 Want to see how the Cricut Maker stacks up to other popular vinyl cutters?
 Visit our buyer’s guide highlighting the best machines.
 Also, be sure to visit our Reviews section for detailed analysis of all the latest vinyl cutters.

 The Cricut Maker is a truly revolutionary cutting machine.
 It’s stand-out features are the rotary blade that can cut through any fabric, the 4kg worth of force and the fantastic sewing pattern library.